donnemartin/dev-setup/README.md

 The `brew.sh` script takes awhile to complete, as some formulae need to be installed from source.

-**For your terminal customization to take full effect, quit and re-start the terminal (unless you are running this section with the .dots single script setup).**
+**For your terminal customization to take full effect, quit and re-start the terminal**

 ### Step 4: Run the .osx script